Marvi: Plot summary

 The story is about a village girl named Marvi who goes to the city to study, with the aim to come back to her village and improve the living conditions for the people there.
 Things do not go according to plan, and she faces many hardships.
 Marvi's possessive lover, Umar, played by Hassam Qazi, becomes so obsessed with her that he changes into a different person.
 He asks his friend Akbar, a feudal lord, for help.
 Akbar kidnaps Marvi without Umar's knowledge.
 When Umar finds out, he becomes very angry at Akbar, but later, after Akbar threatens to kill Marvi, Umar becomes a silent spectator.
 When Marvi pleads for help, Umar helps her escape.
-With the help of feudal lords, villagers and police try to kill Marvi for having bad character.
+With the help of feudal lords, villagers and police try to kill Marvi for having a bad character.
 Marvi escapes and goes to her female boss, for whom she worked as an editor.
 She helps Marvi file a petition against Umar and Akbar for killing her cousin.
-When the case is about to be decided in favor of the feudal lords, leaving Marvi as the culprit, Umar confesses that he is in love with Marvi and had helped in her kidnapping.
+When the case is about to be decided in favor of the feudal lords, leaving Marvi as the culprit, Umar confesses that he is in love with Marvi and helped in her kidnapping.
 He says at the end that he loves Marvi.